danvim/COMP4901L/assgn4/Writeup.md

 #### 1.3.2 light source at $\hat s = (0,0,1)$

-The received intensity is albedo constant times dot product of light direction and normal direction time light intensity.
-Assume the light intensity is always 1, albedo equals 1( all light are reflected).
-Light direction is same as same as view port direction, the dot product of light direction and view port direction would only keep the z-component of the normal vector.
-Multiply all of these for all pixels, we have the z component of the normal map.
+The pixel intensity is albedo constant times dot product of light direction and normal direction time light intensity.
+Assume the light intensity is always 1, albedo always 1.
+Light direction is same as view port direction (0,0,1), the dot product of light direction and any normal would only keep the z-component of the normal vector.
+Multiply all of these for all pixels, we have the z component of the normal map, aka N(:,:,3).

 #### 1.3.3 light source at 45deg up, 45 deg right, 75deg right